wkolman/about/handbook/product/product_management/product_process.md

 Each engineering team, and the engineering manager specifically, is responsible for:

-- **Goal planning:**
+- **Goal planning:** Work with the team to create and update team goals.
 - **Development roadmap:** Creating and maintaining the roadmap for their team's product area (and asking product for help getting input or coming up with great ideas as needed).
 Figuring out what their team is working on, and prioritizing bugs, tech debt, and customer issues along with product related work.
 - **Collaboration:** Working with a designer on wires, mocks, and UX.
+- **Implementation:** Building and iterating on the solution.

+The designer is responsible for:

+- TO DO

 ## Lifecycle of an idea

 This is the rough lifecycle of an idea at Sourcegraph.

 ### 1. Problem identification